spacetelescope/PyFITS/docs/source/index.rst

 PyFITS recognizes and applies this convention by default, so that all data that looks like it should be interpreted as unsigned integers is automatically converted (this applies to both images and tables).
-In Astropy versions prior to v1.1.0 this was *not* applied automatically, and it is necessary to pass the argument ``uint=True`` to :func:`open`.
-In v1.1.0 or later this is the default.
+In PyFITS versions prior to v3.4.0 this was *not* applied automatically, and it is necessary to pass the argument ``uint=True`` to :func:`open`.
+In v3.4.0 or later this is the default.

 Even with ``uint=False``, the ``BZERO`` shift is still applied, but the